 Cancer is the second leading cause of death, although in some population groups it has overtaken cardiovascular disease and is #1.
 Several risk factors for cancer are well known and proper lifestyle decisions can significantly lessen one’s risk of developing cancer.
 Yet there is one key difference between malignant and non-malignant cells that has long been understood, but too little attention is paid by mainstream oncologists.
 Normal cells can utilize all varieties of calories – carbohydrates, proteins and fats – to fuel their cellular needs.
 Cancer cells, on the other hand, are restricted and can only eat sugar or glucose to grow, multiply and spread throughout the body.
 Starving cells of sugar represents a unique opportunity for both preventing and treating cancer.
 The POW Program capitalizes on this idiosyncrasy.

-Before being able to enroll in POW™, you will receive a baseline evaluation with one of our Grossman Wellness Center practitioners.
+Before being able to enroll in POW, you will receive a baseline evaluation with one of our Grossman Wellness Center practitioners.
 A careful medical history will be taken.
 A battery of blood tests and biomarkers will be completed.
 Based on your results, we will be able to determine if you are a candidate for The Program for Optimal Wellness.
 If so, you will be invited to join.
-Participation in POW™ provides you with access to a unique, concierge-type subscription-based program.
-POW™ membership is offered as an annual membership.
-Members can discontinue the program at any time with 60 days notice in writing.
-Our POW™ consultation includes the required laboratory testing.
+Participation in POW provides you with access to a unique, concierge-type subscription-based program.
+POW membership is offered as a 4 month commitment.
+Our POW consultation is $275 and this includes the required laboratory testing.

 Among the nations of the world, the United States is in 45th place for the average life expectancy of its citizens.
 Cardiovascular disease and cancer constitute our two leading causes of death and together are responsible for more than half of all deaths.
 If we could significantly reduce the impact of just these two conditions, it is very likely that a dramatic increase in life expectancy would result.
 The good news is that that we have the knowledge of how to do so and you can begin taking advantage of this information starting today!